Use a single application for both the development environment and production environment by switching over the profile and settings

 File

-which is displayed after you select the text box.
+that is displayed after you select the text box.

 -